GiverofMemory/NatureVault/README.md

 * Download this and place in the "htdocs" or "public" folder of your server.
   * I like to use [SSH](https://www.chiark.greenend.org.uk/~sgtatham/putty/) if I am not personally hosting it, and do (don't forget the period after):`git clone https://github.com/GiverofMemory/NatureVault.git .`
 * Make sure you check wiki/local/config.php file and modify url's and directory references (like upload directory) to reflect your host's folder structure.
-Without doing this certain things like pictures and skins may not work.
+Without doing this certain things like pictures and skins and cookbooks may not work.
 * If you need to install HTTPS support yourself, using [SSH](https://www.chiark.greenend.org.uk/~sgtatham/putty/) enter the command:`tls-setup.sh`
 * If you need to remove everything from a folder to start again use the command:`rm -rf *`
   * However if you want to use git clone again you may need to FTP into the folder and delete the ".git" folder whgich doesn't seem to get removed from the above command.